 - When single feeding is completed (bag empty), clamp feeding bag tubing and remove

-- Attach catheter-tipped syringe and flush adaptor tubing and button with 5ml or prescribed water volume
+- Attach 60-ml ENFit/enteral syringe and flush adaptor tubing and button with 5ml or prescribed water volume

 - After flushing, lower syringe below stomach level to facilitate burping

-- Keep the child in a feeding position for at least 30 minutes after completing feeding
+- Keep the child in a feeding position (upright) for at least 30 minutes after completing feeding

 - Wash syringe and tubing with soap and warm water and put in home container

-- Catheter tip syringe and feeding extension tubing can be used repeated times for up to 24 hours
+- Syringe and feeding extension tubing can be used repeated times for up to 24 hours

 - Remove gloves